 This award focuses on recognizing information system (IS) faculty who have exhibited extraordinary dedication in serving the IS community.
 Nominees are deeply involved with various activities that benefitted the growth of the information system field and the engagement of IS professionals and academics.

-An Awards Committee has been formed to recommend candidates for the award for 2021.
-The committee members are Jason Chan (ex-officio, Vice President-ISS), Paul Pavlou (chair), Olivia Sheng, and Galit Shumeli.
+An Award Selection Committee has been formed to recommend candidates for the award for 2022.
+The committee members are Ritu Agarwal, Jason Chan (ex-officio, VP-ISS), Paul Pavlou (Chair), Arun Rai.

-The awards committee will deliberate upon the pool of nominees and make recommendations to the President of the Information Systems Society.
-Winners of the award will be informed early September, 2021.
-The 2021 ISS President's Service Award winners will be announced during the 2021 Conference on Information Systems Technology in Newport Beach, CA. A plaque from the society will be presented.
+The award selection committee will deliberate upon the pool of nominees and make recommendations to the President of the Information Systems Society.
+Winners of the award will be informed on September 15th, 2022.
+The 2022 ISS President's Service Award winners will be announced during the 2022 Conference on Information Systems Technology at Indianapolis, Indiana.
+A plaque from the society will be presented.
 Organization details of this celebration event will be updated later.

 It is a condition of the award that the ISS President's Service Award winner be a member of the Information Systems Society, and, except for unusual circumstances approved by the President of ISS, remain a member of the Society until they retire from full-time work.